Photoionization: Multi-photon ionization

 Resonance-enhanced multiphoton ionization (REMPI) is a technique applied to the spectroscopy of atoms and small molecules in which a tunable laser can be used to access an excited intermediate state.

 Above-threshold ionization (ATI) is an extension of multi-photon ionization where even more photons are absorbed than actually would be necessary to ionize the atom.
 The excess energy gives the released electron higher kinetic energy than the usual case of just-above threshold ionization.
-More precisely, The system will have multiple peaks in its photoelectron spectrum which are separated by the photon energies, this indicates that the emitted electron has more kinetic energy than in the normal (lowest possible number of photons) ionization case.
+More precisely, the system will have multiple peaks in its photoelectron spectrum which are separated by the photon energies, indicating that the emitted electron has more kinetic energy than in the normal (lowest possible number of photons) ionization case.
 The electrons released from the target will have approximately an integer number of photon-energies more kinetic energy.

 Tunnel ionization

 When either the laser intensity is further increased or a longer wavelength is applied as compared with the regime in which multi-photon ionization takes place, a quasi-stationary approach can be used and results in the distortion of the atomic potential in such a way that only a relatively low and narrow barrier between a bound state and the continuum states remains.
 Then, the electron can tunnel through or for larger distortions even overcome this barrier.
 These phenomena are called tunnel ionization and over-the-barrier ionization, respectively.